|

 He/she is very seductive and doesn’t put out signposts announcing who he/she

-"There have been a lot of unusual things happening–good things like people
+is."
+God at Work on the Set: "There have been a lot of unusual things happening–good things like people

 being healed of diseases; a couple people have had their sight and hearing